tuatarapl/mock-tpp-front-end/README.md

 # Functionality
 * User management and authentication
 * Showing list of ASPSPs defined in back end
-* Requesting and obtatining XS2A session with selected ASPSP
+* Requesting and obtaining XS2A session with selected ASPSP
 * Calling ASPSP operations through back-end